chaos-polymtl/lethe/doc/source/parameters/cfd/multiphysics.rst

 * The ``tracer`` parameter adds a passive tracer auxiliary physics.
 This is an advection-diffusion equation.

-* The ``VOF`` parameter enable defining a multiphasic simulation, with 2 fluids separated by a free surface.
+* The ``VOF`` parameter enables defining a multiphasic simulation, with 2 fluids separated by a free surface.
 Volume-of-Fluid method is used, with the phase parameter following an advection equation.
 See :doc:`initial_conditions` for the definition of the VOF conditions and :doc:`physical_properties` for the definition of the physical properties of both fluids.
 At the moment, a maximum of two fluids is supported.

 * The ``interface sharpening`` parameter activates the interface sharpening method in VOF simulations.